 - Start your day with a fiber rich bowl of oatmeal that will keep your sugar stable till lunch.

 - Eat high fiber breads and cold cereals.
+Read best bread for people with diabetes for more information.

 7. Filling Up On Coffee